notTypecast/quadrotor/README.md

 $$

 Where:
 * $\mathbf{R}$ is the rotation matrix, derived from the quaternion representing the state of the quadrotor.
+We transpose this matrix since the gravity vector must be converted from world frame to body frame.
 * $\mathbf{c}$ is a vector of size 4, containing the rotor speeds.

 $$\Large